johnlokerse/awesome-azure-devops/README.md

 ## Community content

-> Content created by the community
+> The links below are blogs, podcasts and video's created by the community

 #### Community Videos